vaishalizilpe/vaishalizilpe/README.md

 # Hi, I'm Vaishali

 Analytics Engineer and AI builder.
-11+ years of experience.
+12+ years of experience.
-Currently at Apple, first analytics hire on the ESCI team, building production AI systems with Python, dbt, and Snowflake.
+Currently at Apple, first analytics hire on the ESCI team, building production AI systems with Python, dbt, Airflow and Snowflake.

 ---